 Do you really need any more information than what you’re already getting?
 Do your readers?
 How do you compete with ALL that content that’s readily available?

-- Static resources: original writing, photos, videos, slide shows, presentations, and more
+- Evergreen resources: original writing, photos, videos, slide shows, presentations, and more

 - Live resources: webinars, teleseminars, lunch and learns, other events, and more